zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition_list.rst

   | **type**: str

+additional_properties
+  List of additional properties to be returned for each partition, in addition to the default properties (see result description).

+  Mutually exclusive with \ :literal:`full\_properties`\ .

+  The property names are specified with underscores instead of hyphens.

+  Note: The additional properties are passed to the 'List Partitions of a CPC' HMC operation, and do not cause a loop of 'Get Partition Properties' operations to be executed.

+  | **required**: False
+  | **type**: list
+  | **elements**: str

+full_properties
+  If True, all properties of each partition will be returned.
+Default: False.

+  Mutually exclusive with \ :literal:`additional\_properties`\ .

+  Note: Setting this to True causes a loop of 'Get Partition Properties' operations to be executed.
+It is preferrable from a performance perspective to use the \ :literal:`additional\_properties`\  parameter instead.

+  | **required**: False
+  | **type**: bool

 log_file
   File path of a log file to which the logic flow of this module as well as interactions with the HMC are logged.
 If null, logging will be propagated to the Python root logger.